Computing & ICT Study Programmes

 What facilities and trips are available?

 Students have visited the Eurogamer Expo in London, Gadget Show Live, Thorpe Park Resort, Disneyland Paris and taken part in paintballing.
-Many of our Computing & ICT students have also worked for MAD Creative, the creative agency established by the College in 2013.
-Here they learnt valuable training and SEO knowledge, giving them the insight into a potentially lucrative digital marketing career.

 Is an apprenticeship available?